assembl/assembl/README.md

 **Multiple environments**

 If you want to run multiple environments on your machine, you should have different values for various parameters in `development.ini`.
-In that case, you would it to a `local.ini` file, and customize the values there; substitute `local.ini` for `development.ini` in the following commands.
+In that case, you would copy it to a `local.ini` file, and customize the values there; substitute `local.ini` for `development.ini` in the rest of the instructions in this file.

-Also change the `env.ini_file = 'development.ini'` line in the `def devenv` function in `fabfile.py`, and re-run the `fab devenv app_setup` step.
+Once you create your local.ini, re-run the `fab devenv app_setup` step.

-The variables that have to be different between instances are the following:
+The variables that have to be different between instances are the following (for convenience they are marked with UNIQUE_PER_SERVER in the ini file):

 ``` ini
 [app:main]